-Julie Plec Teases Fans With Vampire Diaries Spoilers: Klaroline & More Coming!
+Julie Plec Teases Fans With ‘Vampire Diaries’ Spoilers: Klaroline & More Coming!

 As much as it hurts to say goodbye to this series, fans are eagerly looking forward to knowing everything that is going to happen at the end, something that Julie Plec would have knowledge of without error.
 The producer of the series did something entirely impossible.
-Ever heard of any producer revealing details of their show prior to its release?
+Ever heard of any producer revealing details of their show before its release?
 Well, Julie Plec has decided to apparently go against this norm and has answered fan queries, clearing their doubts and providing real-time spoilers on her official Twitter account.

 Yes, she has been very generous.
 In a particular round of questions and answers, some fans dared to go straight to the point and asked as to how the show would end.
 Their wishes have been fulfilled!
 Julie has responded with sincerity to all posed questions, leaving fans entirely shellshocked.